 The SEPP(AQM) sets out legislative requirements for managing and assessing air emissions in Victoria.
 The aim of the SEPP(AQM) is to ensure that prescribed air quality objectives are met and protect the beneficial uses of the air environment.
 Schedule B lists intervention levels which are used in the assessment of local or neighbourhood air monitoring data.
-Consistent with assessment of impacts described in the Environment Effects Statement for the West Gate Tunnel Project, the intervention levels have been adopted for purposes of comparison with results from peak monitoring stations for the West Gate Tunnel Project and are applicable to Station 2 (Francis Street), Station 3 (Railway Reserve), Station 4 (Primula Avenue), Station 5 (Donald McLean Reserve) and Station 6 (Millers Road).
+Consistent with assessment of impacts described in the Environment Effects Statement for the West Gate Tunnel Project, the SEPP(AQM) intervention levels will continue to be adopted for purposes of comparison with results from peak monitoring stations for the West Gate Tunnel Project.
+These AQO are applicable to Station 2 (Francis Street), Station 3 (Railway Reserve), Station 4 (Primula Avenue), Station 5 (Donald McLean Reserve) and Station 6 (Millers Road).